H4554N3L4N48I/web-inventory-manager/README.md

 # Web-Based Inventory Management System
 This repository contains the source code for a web-based inventory management system with CRUD functionality.
 The theme of the web app follows the famous clothing brand, named 'UNIQLO'.
 This project was created for one of my internship interview's technical assessment.

-An online demo can be accessed through the following link:<br />
+A live demo version can be accessed through the following link:<br />
 https://gray-flower-0ce0a4e10.5.azurestaticapps.net/

 ## JavaScript Libraries/Frameworks